chrispepper1989/rust_if_branch_benchmark/README.md

 Turns out, its not... well not properly measurable anyway.
 Which shows the rust compiler is clever enough to optimise the if statement perfectly well and attempting this micro optimisation was a fools errand.
 Perhaps its still good to keep in mind for if I ever find myself working in GLES shaders again.... possibly :p

-But as always, premature optimisation is the route of all evil and you should always profile, benchmark and repeat! ( basically TDD it :p )
+But as always, premature optimisation is the route of all evil and you should always favour readable code and then when needed profile, benchmark, refactor and repeat! ( basically TDD it :D )